dfporter/easyclip-snakemake/README.md

 ```

 All of these columns are required.
+The L3_BC and L5_BC are the inline barcodes found in read 2 and read 1, respectively.
+They should be written in the samples.txt file as they will appear in the raw read sequences.

 In the case where PCR indexing has been used, samples must be demultiplexed from the index reads (not the inline barcodes) before running this workflow.
 The fastq files for each separate index set must be given in the R1_fastq/R2_fastq columns in the samples file.

 The R1_fastq/R2_fastq columns in the samples.txt file must be just the file basename and the fastqs must be found in the folder set in the config file: